Toberone-Tuna/ModdedMinecraftWorlds/README.md

 **Mods Link:** [https://github.com/Toberone-Tuna/Minecraft-Mods/tree/1.12.2-Mods](https://github.com/Toberone-Tuna/Minecraft-Mods/tree/1.12.2-Mods)

 **Note:** The world may not fully download through the web browser due to the large size.
-If the world size after unzipping is not equal to 496MB, it is not the full world.
+If the world size after unzipping is not equal to 496 MB, it is not the full world.
 In that case, you will have to use GitHub Desktop or another Git program to clone the repository.